Hengle/Nexus-Security.github.io/content/posts/2016-09-09-psebay-gravity-moto-trials-4015-mod.md

 MAGNIFICENT LANDSCAPES SILHOUETTE STYLE

-The silhouettes of nature's creations bearing the traces of technology from a bygone civilization perfectly complement the general atmosphere, giving a particular charm to the game.
+The silhouettes of nature's creations bearing the traces of technology from a bygone civilization perfectly complement the general atmosphere, giving a particular charm to the game.
 Thanks to them, you will always have the desire to discover new places and unusual throughout the game.

 **Supported Android**
 {4.0 and UP}